 Cabling tapes are very vital in joining cables and laminating the naked wires.
 Any loose and unprotected cable should be taken care of, to avoid unnecessary contacts that may lead to electric shocks.
-As a technician, you should observe all safety measures when handling electrical cables and all the installation equipment; the power should be off when any installation process is in progress.
+As a technician, you should observe all safety measures when handling electrical cables and all the installation equipment, for example multimeter; the power should be off when any installation process is in progress.

 Did you like our How to Run Wire Through Walls Horizontally manual?
 Please comment and check our other posts – Best Hole Saw for Metal could be interesting for you!